Bugvi-Benjamin-M/First-Year-Project-Map-of-Denmark/documents/logbook.md

 - Draw road names
 - Refactoring the GUI
 - tooltips for roads
-- handyman/Sexy guy worked on the address parser
-- more vacation and painting eggs
-- even more vacation and eating eggs
-- Poop
-- We bombed north Korea

 What we will do until next time:
 - Prepare release and presentation